andy-zhangtao/ntci/README.md

 + ci-agent
 > Listen the request from git repository, and parse it.

 CI Agent listen on 8000 as a default port.
 User change port use `CI_WEB_PORT` env variable.

+User use `CI_WEB_LOG_LEVEL` change log level, there are five levels: debug(default), info, warn and error.